sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-deliveryapp-part6/fiori-ios-scpms-deliveryapp-part6.md

 import SAPOfflineOData
 ```

-Then add a reference to the `deliveryServiceOffline` field in the `AppDelegate.swift` file.
+Then add a reference in the `PackagesMasterViewController.swift` file to the `deliveryServiceOffline` field which was created in the `AppDelegate.swift` file at step 7.
 Below the `deliveryService` declaration, add a similar declaration but now for offline usage:

 ```swift
 private var deliveryServiceOffline: DeliveryService<OfflineODataProvider> {